Clamator/Clamator/README.md

 android-dev, animation on Unity, AI

 ### Key points
 I'm just begining my way as a programmer, but I have many project to do.
-Trying to explore smth for me everyday.
+Trying to explore smth new for me everyday.

 <!--
 **Clamator/Clamator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.